shazChaudhry/docker-elastic/README.md

   * `export ELASTIC_VERSION=6.6.0`
   * `export ELASTICSEARCH_USERNAME=elastic`
   * `export ELASTICSEARCH_PASSWORD=changeme`
-  * `export ELASTICSEARCH_HOST=node1`
+  * `export ELASTICSEARCH_HOST=node1` _(node1 is default value if you are creating VirtualBox with the provided Vagrantfile.
+Otherwise, change this value to one of your VMs in the swarm cluster)_
   * `docker network create --driver overlay --attachable elastic`
-  * `docker stack deploy --compose-file docker-compose.yml elastic` _(This will deploy a reverse proxy, logstash, Kibana and 2x Elasticsearch instances in Master / data nodes configuration.
-Please note that Elasticsearch is configured to start as a global service which means data nodes will be scalled out automatically as soon as new nodes are added to the docker swarm cluster.
+  * `docker stack deploy --compose-file docker-compose.yml elastic` _(Assuming you have only two VMs, this will deploy a reverse proxy, logstash, Kibana and 2x Elasticsearch instances in Master / data nodes configuration.
+Please note that Elasticsearch is configured to start as a global service which means elasticsearch data nodes will be scalled out automatically as soon as new VMs are added to the Swarm cluster.
 Here is an explaination on various Elasticsearch cluster nodes: https://discuss.elastic.co/t/node-types-in-an-elasticsearch-cluster/25488)_
 * Check status of the stack services by running the following commands:
   * `docker stack services elastic`
   * `docker stack ps --no-trunc elastic` _(address any error reported at this point)_
   * `curl -XGET -u ${ELASTICSEARCH_USERNAME}:${ELASTICSEARCH_PASSWORD} ${ELASTICSEARCH_HOST}':9200/_cat/health?v&pretty'` _(Inspect cluster helth status which sould be green.
-It should also show 2x nodes in todal)_
+It should also show 2x nodes in todal assuming you only have two VMs in the cluster)_
 * If in case beats are also desired to be installed in this very docker swarm cluster, then use the instructions provided in the next section

 # Deploy Beats